refinery/refinerycms/doc/guides/7 - Hosting and Deployment/1 - Heroku.md

 ```

 In theory, this should only affect applications where `initialize_on_precompile` is false or default; however, you may need to set the `user_env_compile` option if you receive complaints about being unable to connect to `127.0.0.1`.

-(If someone else created the Heroku app for you, make sure it is on the [Cedar stack](https://devcenter.heroku.com/articles/cedar).
-Cedar is the newest stack and Heroku recommends it for new apps.
-You can run `heroku stack` to check which stack your app is on.)

 ### Step 4 (Option 1): Start from clean slate